achristen/Meteobike/QGIS-Analysis/readme.md

 ## Combining the Meteobike data with raster data

 Some data sources such as Digital Elevation Models (DEM) or vegetation indices are provided in raster format, rather than vector format.
-In some application we would like to attribute to our measurements values from rasters, or perform more detailed releif analysis.
+In some application we would like to attribute values from rasters to our Meteobike measurements, or perform more detailed releif analysis.

-### Importing a DEM and displaying contour lines
+### Importing a DEM and atttibuting it with Meteobile data

 As an example, we can import a DEM and combine it with the measurements from our Meteobikes.
-A free source for elevation data  ASTER Global DEM V2  is the [Global Data Explorer](https://gdex.cr.usgs.gov/gdex/), a server provided by USGS and NASA.
+A free source for elevation data  ASTER Global DEM V2  is the [Global Data Explorer](https://gdex.cr.usgs.gov/gdex/), which can be obtained from a server at USGS and NASA.
 Use the navigation tools on the website to zoom to the area of your interest.
 With the rectangular selection tool you can select an area to be downloaded:

 ![Images/QGIS_DataExplorer.png](Images/QGIS_DataExplorer.png)